amitmangalvedkar/iot-platform-apiv2-samples/java/api-samples-v2/README.md

 ----

-Building the samples outside Eclipse
+Build & Run the samples outside Eclipse
 ====================================
 ### Building the sample